20 Home Remedies for Hand, Foot, and Mouth Disease

 14. Indian Lilac or Neem

 The Indian gooseberry or amla is rich in Vitamin C, an important vitamin necessary for immunity.
 It helps purify the blood and aids in digestion.
 Amla can be consumed in the form of juice.
 You can even give it to your child by making a powder from dried gooseberries and adding it to water.
+It can also be consumed in the form of fresh juice with mint and a little honey, though it may get difficult for babies to ingest it due to its sour and bitter taste.

 Pomegranate contains antioxidants and anti-inflammatory compounds which help soothe the symptoms of HFMD.
 Let your child drink pomegranate juice or eat the fleshy seeds for quicker healing.
+You can also add a little black salt to it.

 17. Apple Cider Vinegar